For many years, I’ve been an avid amateur boxer, always looking to have a good sparring match in the ring with whoever is game.

 The upper and lower pieces were now completed.

-Here is that they looked like combined (in the contracted/raised position):
+Here is what they looked like combined (in the contracted/raised position):

 Here is what they look like in the expanded/lowered position: